Pratham19106/Legend-of-the-Web-Verse/CONTRIBUTING.md

 ---
 ## 🛠️ Creating Your Project
 ### 1. Create a New Branch
 Never push directly to the `main` branch.
 Create a new `branch` for your specific project.
-Naming Convention: firstname_projectname (e.g., Kebab_weather-app)
+Naming Convention: projectname (eg., Kebab_news-app)
 ```
 git checkout -b <your_branch_name>
 ```